 Taste and adjust flavor as needed, adding more vinegar for acidity and extra virgin olive oil for richness.

 Alternatively, instead of using a mason jar, you can put all the ingredients in a bowl and mix them with a whisk.

 Hint: right after shaking the vinaigrette it will look murky or cloudy.
 Worry not!
 After decanting you will see all the beautiful colors.

-To master the art of making a homemade oil and vinegar salad dressing, there are a couple of tips that come very handy.
+To master the art of making a homemade oil and vinegar dressing, a couple of tips come very handily.

-- The secret to getting the best homemade vinaigrette right is to watch the proportions of oil vs. vinegar.
-Always use three parts of oil for every part of vinegar.
+- The secret to getting the best homemade vinaigrette right is to watch the ratio of oil vs. vinegar.
+A basic vinaigrette recipe calls for three parts oil for one part vinegar.

 - To adjust the vinaigrette to your liking, add more vinegar or lime for acidity or extra virgin olive oil for richness.

 - If you prefer to add salt and pepper directly to your salad, don’t include them in the recipe.

 - Vinegar - To make a balsamic vinaigrette, simply switch the type of vinegar.
 I recommend Balsamic Vinegar from Modena.
 White wine vinegar, rice vinegar, sherry vinegar, champagne vinegar, and apple cider vinegar are also excellent options.

 - Acidity - use lemon juice instead of lime juice.